GraftingRayman/ComfyUI-Scene/README.md

 <b>Updates:</b>

-30/12/2023 - Complete rewrite, added sanitation and brought both nodes into one, added a scene previwer node
+30/12/2023 - Complete rewrite, added sanitation and brought both nodes into one, added a scene previewer node

 27/12/2023 - Added Start and End Time selection